-UC Davis responds to reports of sexual assault, dating/domestic violence, and stalking through the University's Sexual Violence and Sexual Harassment policy.
+UC Davis responds to reports of sexual assault, dating violence, domestic violence, and stalking through the University's Sexual Violence and Sexual Harassment (SVSH) policy.
 The process is designed to ensure a fair and impartial process from initial investigation through to the final result.
-A full copy of the UC Davis policy can be found in Appendix B.
+Full copies of the University of California and UC Davis policies can be found in Appendices A and B, respectively.

 Whether someone chooses to report an incident or not, they are encouraged to contact CARE, where all intervention services are confidential, free, and available to any UC Davis student, staff, or faculty.
-If the victim chooses to make a formal report to the University, the CARE Advocate will arrange for the victim to meet with someone from HDAPP.
-The victim may also choose to report directly to HDAPP without the assistance of the CARE Advocate.
+If the complainant chooses to make a formal report to the University, the CARE Advocate can arrange for the complainant to meet with someone from HDAPP.
+The complainant may also choose to report directly to HDAPP without the assistance of the CARE Advocate.
 The HDAPP representative will explain the UC Davis administrative procedures for responding to complaints of sexual violence.
 Staff from HDAPP and CARE will also help with any accommodations that may be needed.

-A CARE Advocate can discuss protective measures that may be considered, which may include the following:
+A CARE Advocate can discuss protective measures that may be considered and assist with obtaining such measures as:

-- Obtaining orders of protection, no contact orders, restraining orders, or similar lawful orders issued by criminal or civil courts.
-These orders would be honored both on and off-campus and the CARE Advocate can assist with making any necessary accommodations to enforce an order. - Creating a plan to limit or prevent contact between the victim and the other person.
-This may include making changes to class, work situations, transportation, or

-- housing arrangements for the victim or the accused, regardless of whether the crime is reported to campus police or local law enforcement. - Taking steps to increase the victim's sense of safety and security while they continue with classes, work and other activities.
+- Orders of protection, no contact orders, restraining orders, or similar lawful orders issued by criminal or civil courts. - Creating a plan to limit or prevent contact between the complainant and the other person.
+This may include making changes to class, work situations, transportation, or housing arrangements for the complainant or the respondent, regardless of whether the crime is reported to campus police or local law enforcement. - Taking steps to increase the complainant's sense of safety and security while they continue with classes, work and other activities.

-UC Davis will maintain the confidentiality of any accommodation or protective measure unless doing so interferes with the University's ability to implement the accommodations or protective measure.
+UC Davis will maintain the confidentiality of accommodations or protective measures to the greatest extent possible.